A program for reading comics on the computer

 J to Jump to a specific image number (leave blank to cancel, any input greater than the number of images will jump to the last one.)

-O to keep image information On.
+O will keep image information On.
+This works similarly to pressing

 C to Copy the alt text for the current image to the clipboard.